input-output-hk/auth-keys-hub/README.md

 - Will still be able to work with stale data in case of a GitHub outage
 - Supports command-line arguments and environment variables for configuration
 - Integrates with OpenSSH's `AuthorizedKeysCommand` configuration
+- Provide a fallback key for peace of mind

 ## Warning